 Automobile owners who have complained of inability to draw up in front of the station because of the congestion of cars at that point when the trains come in have found their trouble remedied within the past two weeks.
 At the suggestion of one of the taxi men, an agreement has been reached whereby the front of the station is now left free and not used by them for parking purposes.
-The new arrangement is working out very agreeably to all concerned, the taxi owners showing a most commendable willingness to co-operate with Mrs. F. M. Knowles, chairman of police, Community Council, and the police in bringing this reform about.
+The new arrangement is working our very agreeably to all concerned, the taxi owners showing a most commendable willingness to co-operate with Mrs. F. M. most commendable willingness to co-operate with Mrs. F. Knowles, chairman of police, Community Council, and the police in bringing this reform about.